ziramehr/parstin/README.md

 # About
 This project started under the impetus of a series of lectures by Dr. M. Heydari Malāyeri titled "Persian Writing" ([available on youtube since Oct 2018.](https://www.youtube.com/watch?v=t2P8ou7p2nk&list=PLuhW6Hw2wheOjqD5m-qmxI01Ky3d0v5nF))
-For the time being this page is the single document capturing the software design specifications and tracking the developments.
+For the time being, this page is the single document capturing the software design specifications and tracking the developments.
 It also includes linguistic insights which drive the design and development.
 As we progress, some of the information will migrate to designated websites and wiki pages to make this page shorter.
 Some of the features described here may also migrate to designated repositories.
 # What is Pārstin?
 Pārsi, also known as Persian or Fārsi, [is a Western Iranian language belonging to the Iranian branch of the Indo-Iranian subdivision of the Indo-European languages](https://en.wikipedia.org/wiki/Persian_language).
 The Present Pārsi Writing System (PPWS) resembles Arabic writing.
 Pārstin is the name proposed by Iranian Astronomer, Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for Pārsi, which resembles the Latin transcription.
 It has significant advantages and improvements to offer over PPWS.
 The proposed writing system (Pārstin) was justified and explained in detail, after an in-depth analysis by Iranian Philosopher and Translator Dr. Mir Šamsoddin Adib-Soltāni in his book: "Darāmad-i bar cegunegi-ye šive-ye xatt-e fārsi" _An Introduction to Problems of Persian Orthography._ Amirkabir Publications, Tehran, 1976.
 Thanks to Dr. M. Heydari-Malayeri for preparing the following infographic showing the new alphabet.